 5 Steps to Get Your Wardrobe Ready for Fall

-Side note: If you don’t store your out of season clothing away, I highly recommend it, and here’s two reasons why.
+Side note: If you don’t store your out of season clothing away, I highly recommend it, and here are two reasons why.

 - ) You will have more room in your closet to see what you actually have to wear for the current season.
 I found that when I did this I wore more of my clothing and felt less like I had so many options and nothing to wear.